crisywini/crisywini/README.md

 - 📫 How to reach me: harmaharcri@hotmail.com
 - 😄 Pronouns: he/him/his
 - ⚡ Fun fact: I love to read (ask for recommendation or recommend me one book!) and I love playing pokemon games, I actually love video games.
-- 📚 Book of the day: It did not start with you.
+- 📚 Books of the day: It did not start with you, The Name of the Wind.